albanmgd/python_project_alban_magerand_203/README.md

 # python_project_alban_magerand_203

-Final Project of the Python Programming course of the MSc 203
+Final Project of the Python Programming course of the MSc 203.
+By following the Usage section below, the user:
+- is able to perform backtests by adjusting several parameters (universe, objective function, length of the EWMA, ...)
+- visualize equity curves and metrics related the strategy (Sharpe, drawdown, ...)
+- export graphs thanks to the integration within the Plotly framework

 ## Installation